 Each time you burn the candle allow it to remain lit for at least three hours so that a pool of melted wax is established around the wick, that extends to the sides of the candle.
 Stop burning the candle when ½ an inch of wax remains at the bottom of the jar.
 This will ensure that the jar doesn’t get too hot.
 The candle wick should self-trim.
 If the candle wick gets longer than ¼ inch, blow out the candle and trim the wick to 1/8 to 1/4 inch before relighting.

 How to get the most out of your Beeswax Candles

 Beeswax candles for emergency lights

 Add beeswax candles to your list of emergency preps.
 A beeswax candle in a jar is a safe light for power outages and camping.
-The jar makes a built in candle holder.
+The jar a makes a handy built-in candle holder.
 And the candle can be extinguished easily without worry of dripping wax and wax burns.
-Even in small spaces the candle won’t pollute indoor air quality.
+Even in small spaces, the candle won’t pollute indoor air quality.
 Make some candles for winter power outages and add a few for gifts for friends and neighbors.

 Beeswax candles for ambient lighting

-Use them outdoors on the patio or beside the path
+Use candles outdoor on the patio or beside the path

 What would you use beeswax jar candles for?